QuotationFactory/Integration.Quickstart/README.md

 ## Building Your Integration

-To develop your own integration using the QF Agent, follow these steps:
+To develop your own integration using the QF Edge Connector, follow these steps:

 1. **Clone the Example Project**: Start by cloning the example project from the GitHub repository.
 2. **Review the Example Handlers**: Understand how the handlers in the `AgentOutputFileCreatedHandler.cs` class interact with the Quotation Factory platform.